EllingtonKirby/EllingtonKirby.github.io/posts/polysemanticity.markdown

 Once the features were identified, the authors were able to force the value of a specific feature to have a higher or lower value, and were able to change the output of the LLM.
 This demonstrates causality, that the feature is the cause of specific behavior.

-When we say that the value of a feature is forced to a specific value, we mean when the part of the neural network that corresponds to this feature sees any text, it activates with this specific value rather than what the feature would normally acitvate with.
+When we say that the value of a feature is forced to a specific value, we mean when the part of the neural network that corresponds to this feature sees any text, it activates with this specific value rather than what the feature would normally activate with.
 This results in this feature lending more or less weight towards the predicted text than it naturally would.

 ![alt text](being_ggb.png)